napari/docs/docs/index.md

 ## funding

+If you like napari and want to support our [mission](mission-and-values), please consider a [donation](https://numfocus.org/donate-to-napari) to our efforts.

 napari is a fiscally sponsored project of [NumFOCUS], a US-based non-profit supporting open science and open source scientific software.